josefadamcik/josefadamcik.cz/_posts/2022-05-18-starforged-valentin-session-3.md

 She looks at me.
 "Well, you want me to cover your back?
 Show me that you can cover mine."
 She opens a locker and throws me another pulse rifle.
 "Come on with me, they always fire a few barrages and then they board around the main storage area.
 We are going to help to defend." and she runs out of the room.

 "Well Jones, apparently we are fighting some bandits.
-But you stay here." e
+But you stay here."

 ## Raiders